bjendyk/ngrx-material/README.md

 ![bookmarks list](./docs/remove-bookmark.png)

+## Installing dependencies

+This project uses `npm` for managing dependencies.
+Run `npm install` to install all required packages.

 ## Running the app

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.